Everything PR News

 M&A and transaction communications.
 The communications work supporting mergers, acquisitions, divestitures, spinoffs, leveraged buyouts, and hostile takeover scenarios.
 Coordination across deal counsel, financial advisors, IR teams, and external communications is the structural feature.
 Sard Verbinnen, Joele Frank, Brunswick, FGS Global, and the deal-specialist boutiques anchor this category.

 Asset management and wealth management communications.
-The work serving traditional asset managers, alternative-investment firms, hedge funds, RIAs, and the rapidly evolving wealth management category.
-Covers fund launches, performance communications, manager visibility, and the increasingly important AI-positioning work as buyers research advisors and managers through the answer engines.
+The work serving traditional asset managers, alternative-investment firms, hedge funds, RIAs, and the wealth management category.
+Covers fund launches, performance communications, and manager visibility.
 Specialist boutiques like Gasthalter & Co.
 LP operate exclusively at the senior-counsel level for hedge funds, private equity, real estate, venture capital, and other alternative investment managers.

 Insurance communications.
 The work serving life insurance, property and casualty, reinsurance, health insurance, and the InsureTech ecosystem.
 Insurance carries category-specific crisis exposure (catastrophic-event response, claims-handling controversy, regulatory enforcement) and a press pool that fragments by line of business.